 10.1.
 Institutional responsibilities

 The overall responsibility for ensuring compliance with environmental and social safeguards requirements as set out in this ESMF rests with the PIU housed by MoAWMF FBiH.

-The PIU will be supported by LG representatives appointed to provide assistance to PIU for ARCP Project.
+The PIU shall monitor the implementation of this ESMF at the overall Project level.
+At the level of individual sub-projects, PIU shall be supported by the appointed LG representatives to provide assistance to PIU related to implementation of specific sub-project activities under the sub-component 2.2., such as land acquisition and resettlement, stakeholder engagement, receiving grievances at local level.
+Namely, LGs are Beneficiaries of Expropriation and owners of irrigation/drainage systems.

-The PIU in cooperation with LG representatives shall monitor the implementation of this ESMF, both at overall Project level and individual sub-project level.
-The PIU will be staffed with an Environmental and Social Specialists as the basic requirement for implementation of the project in line with the WB’s ESF, relevant ESS and this ESMF.
+The PIU will be staffed with one Environmental and one Social Specialists as the basic requirement for implementation of the project in line with the WB’s ESF, relevant ESS and this ESMF.

 The responsibilities of the PIU Specialist related to environmental issues are to: